 Kelli Allred, Joanne Buhler, Melody Chapman, Sandra Dixon, Charlotte Graham, Marissa Howes, Debbie Johnson, DeeDee Palmer, Bonnie Rose, Sally Russell, Korie Simpson, Kristen Thelen, Deborah Wouden

 The Midvale Volunteer Arts Council (MVAC) is a group of citizens who believe that the arts are vital to our community.
-MVAC generally meets the second Saturday of the month at 10:00 am, discussing and planning the future of the arts in Midvale.
+If you would like to participate with MVAC please sent an email to email@example.com.

 If you like the arts in any way (watching OR performing) come play with us!!
 You can be involved as much or as little as you like.
 Some of the committees you can help with are: Productions, Concert, Visual/Literary Arts, Concessions, Volunteers, and more.
 What skills do you need?
 NONE!!
 We will take anyone that wants to come play.
 We will teach you what you need to know.
 Do you have to live in Midvale?
 NO!
 As long as you love Midvale and want to make a difference – we want you!!

 Wade was born and raised in Midvale, Utah.
 Wade is a graduate from Hillcrest High School and has a Bachelor of Science degree in International Finance from BYU.
 Wade has been a Bank Examiner with the FDIC for over 20 years, and is a Certified Information Systems Auditor (CISA).
 Wade served an LDS mission in Japan.
 Wade has been a member of the Midvale Arts Council for 20 years, serving as Co-Chair with his wife Suzanne for over 15.
 Wade is active in the community in church service and youth sports programs.
 Wade spends as much time as he can on stage performing in theatrical productions or singing with his brothers – the Walker Brothers.
 Wade met his wife while doing a show, and together they have four children.